pavan-ranganath/zkid-backend-alpha-v1/README.md

 To prevent a certain file or directory from being linted, add it to `.eslintignore` and `.prettierignore`.

 To maintain a consistent coding style across different IDEs, the project contains `.editorconfig`

+## nodemailer
+The project uses the [nodemailer](https://nodemailer.com/about/) package to send emails.

+Change the src/config/config.js to configure SMTP transport for different kind of authentication mechanism Current configuration supports gmail oauth mechanism